Updated: Jan 24

 I also used to get frustrated when she’d preach to me what her family thinks about my non-traditional career path.
 As a Questioner, I got frustrated because their opinions are illogical to me.
 But now, I know that my mom is influenced a lot more by the opinions of others because she’s an Upholder.

 To increase harmony, I simply accept her for her Upholder nature, and I comply with her expectations, even if it's illogical or inefficient at times, because she's important to me.
+Harmony is king.
+I can communicate logic later when we are both in a good mood.

 Example 2: Obliger Friends